X-ellent/X-ellent/README.md

 # X-ellent

 X-ellent is a complex, multiplayer game originally developed in the early 1990s by Daniel Stephens (cheesey@dcs.warwick.ac.uk).
-This repository contains the source code for the game, which has not been actively maintained since 1993.
+While the game was not actively maintained from 1993 until 2024, it has recently been undergoing significant updates and improvements.

 ## Overview